Kylie Jenner Mounts Her Birthday Yacht Steps Wearing A Tiny Bikini Overflowing With Her Ample Bosom

 Kylie Jenner continues to party with her friends in the Mediterranean on a $250 million yacht, as previously reported on by The Inquisitr.
-Her carefully cultivated guests on board — a crew that does not include former best friend, Jordan Woods — does include her baby, Stormi, as well as baby daddy Travis Scott, momager Kris Jenner, couple Scott Disick and Sofia Richie and sister Khloe Kardashian.
+Her carefully cultivated guests on board — a crew that does not include former best friend Jordan Woods — does include her baby, Stormi, as well as baby daddy Travis Scott, momager Kris Jenner, couple Scott Disick and Sofia Richie, and sister Khloe Kardashian.

 Saturday was Kylie’s birthday, with her uploads receiving lots of birthday messages.
 In fact, one came from her parent, Caitlyn Jenner.
-Well, sort of.

 As she celebrated her youngest daughter’s big day, Caitlyn posted a vintage picture that has since been deleted.
 The Instagram image showed a shot taken before she became trans when she was Bruce Jenner, 22-year-old Kylie’s dad.
 In the picture, he posed with his other daughter, Kendall Jenner, Kylie’s 23-year-old sister who wasn’t celebrating her birthday, according to The Inquisitr on August 10.
-Oops.

 Meanwhile, Kylie’s newest social media post on August 12 was a stunner.

-The Keeping up With the Kardashians star rocked an extremely revealing bikini.
+The Keeping Up with the Kardashians star rocked an extremely revealing bikini.
 The top was especially small, allowing the reality show celebrity’s ample bosom to overflow.
 The mogul-model possesses very large breasts as part of her compact figure but Kylie carries that part of her body off like the star she is while showing a lot of her boobs uncovered as she poses in many of her highly popular Instagram snaps.

-In today share, her trim legs and enviable thigh cap were also on view as she mounted the pricy yacht’s wooden stairs leading from one deck to another.
-She tied long-sleeved top around her waist while covering her famous booty which wasn’t on view in this particular Instagram picture since she was facing forward.
+In today’s share, her trim legs and enviable thigh gap were also on view as she mounted the pricy yacht’s wooden stairs leading from one deck to another.
+She tied long-sleeved top around her waist while covering her famous booty, which wasn’t on view in this particular Instagram picture since she was facing forward.

 Of Kylie’s 143.5 million followers, more than 1.6 million liked the image after less than one hour of uploading.
 Meanwhile, a slew of comments were sent her way.